The Bankrate promise

 Trends in the housing market

 There are many reasons why single women seek to become homeowners.
 One of the leading motivations is they simply want the freedom of owning their own home, according to NAR data.
 In addition, women often pursue homeownership (or homeownership in their own names) after a destabilizing change in their family situation — such as a divorce or a death — suddenly makes them single.

 Some also pursue homeownership for happier reasons as well: after the birth of a child, to be close to friends and family or due to a job change (especially a more lucrative one).
 Still others do so to escape the uncertainties of the rental market, including regular rent increases and the possibility of a lease not being renewed.

-A separate survey by Bank of America found a similar house-before-spouse trend: 65 percent of single female prospective homebuyers said they’d rather not wait for marriage to buy a home, and 30 percent of women who already own homes bought when they were single.
+A survey by Bank of America released in 2022 found that 65 percent of single female prospective homebuyers said they’d rather not wait for marriage to buy a home, and 30 percent of women who already own homes bought when they were single.

 Kathy Cummings, a senior vice president at Bank of America, remembers when baby boomers expected to get married before becoming homeowners.
 “Now, the trend is reversing,” she says.
 “The message is reversing.
 You don’t need a man any more.”

-For single women homebuyers, financial stability is an important part of the calculus, says Jessica Lautz, vice president of demographics and behavioral insights at the National Association of Realtors.
+For single women homebuyers, financial stability is an important part of the calculus, says Jessica Lautz, NAR deputy chief economist and vice president of research.

 “Women have a very strong preference for homeownership,” Lautz says.
 “They think it’s a good financial investment.
 They also are willing to make financial sacrifices.
 They traditionally have a lower household income, and they’re willing to cut expenses in other areas of their life to achieve homeownership.”